-- The most important factors affecting heat stress are air temperature, humidity, solar radiation and low air movement contribute to increased risk.
+- High air temperature, humidity, solar radiation and low air movement contribute to increased risk.

 - High relative humidity decreases evaporation and reduces the cow's ability to lose heat by sweating and breathing.

-- Cows radiate heat during the night to the cooler surroundings, so high temperature, humidity and cloud cover at night can also reduce cooling.
+- Cows radiate heat during the night to the cooler surroundings.
+Warm cloudy nights can reduce cooling, increasing the risk of heat stress.

 Ensure summer pasture is of high quality.
 Feed with a high fibre content can increase the heat of fermentation in the rumen, increasing the heat load on the cow (e.g. non-irrigated summer pasture).
 Provide supplementary feed at night when it is cooler.

 Reduce the walking distance and speed to the dairy.
-Reduce the time spent in holding yards.
+Reduce the time spent in unshaded yards.
 Minimise handling stress.
 Isolate cows most severely affected by heat stress and provide shade and cooling.
 Milk earlier in the morning and later in the afternoon, or consider once-a-day milking.

 Temperature Humidity Index (THI) calculator